-For references citing the use of our plasma cleaners, categorized by research application, see the References: Technical Articles page.
+For references citing the use of our plasma cleaners, categorized by research application, visit our Technical Library.

 Alternatively, an argon plasma may be preferred for cleaning to minimize further oxidation of surfaces (e.g. metals).
 Argon plasma cleans by ion bombardment and physical ablation of contaminants off the surface, but does not react with the surface.
 In some cases, a mixture of Ar/O2 may be used to clean surfaces with a combination of physical ablation with argon and chemical reaction with oxygen.

 For applications that are sensitive to potential contamination from trace impurities in borosilicate glass, a quartz chamber is recommended over the standard Pyrex chamber.

 Below are suggested process conditions for plasma cleaning in a Harrick Plasma cleaner (some experimentation may be required to determine optimal process conditions).

 - Pressure: 500 mTorr to 1 Torr

 - Low RF power may be used to minimize surface roughening; the process time may require adjustment to compensate for the lower power